MKAbdElrahman/JuliaTEX/README.md

 Some source files I use when I need to typeset Julia in Latex documents.

 ## Introduction
-I've been searching for how typeset  Julia in TEX files, the problem is package  minted doesn't work for custom defined Julia types.
+I've been searching for how to typeset  Julia in TEX files, the problem is that package  Minted doesn't work for custom defined Julia types.
 I found this lexer solution on the Web.
 ## Steps
 Instead of installing the lexer in your Pygments installation, you can keep the lexer with your TeX documents.